Why Chives Flowers Are More than Just a Pretty Sight

 With a bountiful harvest of chive leaves, you may find yourself wondering what to do with all that flavor.
 Enter chive flower sauce, a delicious and easy-to-make condiment that’s perfect for adding a pop of flavor to any dish.

-To make chive flower sauce, simply combine 1 cup of chopped chive leaves, 1/2 cup of chive flowers, 1/4 cup of olive oil, and 1 tablespoon of white wine vinegar in a blender.
+To make chive flower sauce, simply combine 1 cup of chopped chives, 1/2 cup of chive flowers, 1/4 cup of olive oil, and 1 tablespoon of white wine vinegar in a blender.
 Blend until smooth, and season with salt and pepper to taste.

 This versatile sauce can be used as a dipping sauce for vegetables or meats, as a topping for baked potatoes or grilled fish, or even as a salad dressing.
 The mild onion flavor of chives is complemented by the delicate sweetness of the flowers, making for a unique and tasty condiment that’s sure to impress.